First Line Naturopathic Cancer Therapies

 Quick Facts About Mistletoe:

-- Depending on its host tree, the time of year it is harvested, and its processing method Viscum contains numerous and various highly active compounds such as specific lectins, viscotoxins, polysaccharides and, all which may provide unique benefits to people with cancer or other conditions (1).
+Depending on its host tree, the time of year it is harvested, and its processing method Viscum contains numerous and various highly active compounds such as specific lectins, viscotoxins, and polysaccharides, all which may provide unique benefits to people with cancer or other conditions.

 If you're interested in finding out if mistletoe therapy could be a good fit for you, please schedule a consultation with one of our doctors.